humhub/documentation/docs/develop/stream.md

 ### editRoute and editMode

 If a `WallStreamEntryWidget::$editRoute` is defined an edit menu item will be added to the controls menu in case the current user is allowed to edit the content.
-The `WallStreamEntryWidget::$editMode` defines how a content should be edited e.g. within a modal, inline, or within a new page.
+The `WallStreamEntryWidget::$editMode` defines how the content should be edited e.g. within a modal, inline, or within a new page.

 There are the following edit modes available:

- - `EDIT_MODE_MODAL` the response of `editRoute` will be loaded into a modal.
+ - `EDIT_MODE_MODAL` the response of `editRoute` action will be loaded into a modal.
- - `EDIT_MODE_INLINE` the response of `editRoute` will be embeded into the WallEntry content.
+ - `EDIT_MODE_INLINE` the response of `editRoute` action will be embeded into the WallEntry content.
- - `EDIT_MODE_NEW_WINDOW` the page response of `editRoute` will be fully loaded.
+ - `EDIT_MODE_NEW_WINDOW` the page response of `editRoute` action will be fully loaded.

 ## Custom streams

 You can add custom streams as for example own wall or sidebar streams to your custom module.
-A stream contains of the following components:
+A custom stream implementation contains of the following components:

  - **Stream action** responsible for handling stream requests
  - **Stream query** responsible for fetching and filtering the stream result
  - **StreamViewer** widget responsible for rendering the stream container in the view
- - **Stream navigation** (optional) can be used to filter stream results
+ - **Stream navigation** (optional) can be used to render a filter navigation for your stream

-The following sections explains the different parts of a stream by implementing a custom content info stream.
-The stream will extend the dashboard stream and instead of rendering the usual stream entries render blocks of content meta data.
+The following sections explain the different components of a stream by implementing a custom content info stream.
+Our custom stream will render stream entries in form of content metadata blocks by extending the dashboard stream.
+Furthermore, we'll add an additional custom filter to only include content created by the current user (if active).

-### Stream view
+### StreamViewer

-The `humhub\modules\stream\widgets\StreamViewer` widget is used to render the stream.
+The `humhub\modules\stream\widgets\StreamViewer` widget is used to render our custom stream.
 Note, the stream entries of a stream are loaded asynchronously and therefore will not directly be rendered by the StreamViewer widget itself.
 The StreamViewer widget expects a `streamAction` property pointing to the controller action handling stream requests.
-The optional `streamFilterNavigation` can be set with a widget class of a stream filter navigation in case the stream supports being filtered.
+The optional `streamFilterNavigation` can be used to define a stream filter navigation widget class.
 Wall streams come with an default stream filter navigation.
 In case you want to disable the default navigation for your custom stream, just set `streamFilterNavigation` to false or null.

+**views/index/index.php:**

 ```php
 <?= StreamViewer::widget([